 The Sub-fund invests in investment funds and, through these funds, is indirectly exposed to market risk.
-The market risk described below relates to the Sub-fund's own investments in equities as well as derivatives.
+The market risk described below relates to the Sub-fund's own investments in equities, bonds, and other fixed-income securities, as well as derivatives.